Chemistry (CHEM)

 Distribution Requirements: Natural Science with Lab

-CHEM 131 Introduction to Organic/Biochemistry 5 Credits
+CHEM& 131 Introduction to Organic/Biochemistry 5 Credits

 Continues the general, organic, and biochemistry series for nursing and allied health majors.
 Focuses on general structure, function, properties, and chemical reactions of major organic and biochemical compounds.